 Business intelligence (BI) is the use of software, tools, and applications to analyze an organization’s raw data with the goal of optimizing decisions, improving collaboration, and increasing overall performance.
-The process is the collection and analysis of personal, team, and organizational information through activities such as data mining, analytical processing, querying, and reporting.
+The process is the collection and analysis of the personal, team, and organizational information through activities such as data mining, analytical processing, querying, and reporting.

 According to a report from Statistics Market Research Consulting, the total BI market is expected to grow to almost $30 billion by 2022.
 Those who do not understand the concepts of business intelligence will surely be lost long before that time.